KWIKERRR/aeroscapes-semantic-segmentation/README.md

-# Deep Learning for Image Segmentation with TensorFlow Garden
+# Image Segmentation with TensorFlow Garden
 This repository contains a comprehensive implementation of a deep learning model for image segmentation using TensorFlow Garden.
 The model is designed for the task of segmenting images into different classes.

 ## Aeroscapes Semantic Segmentation Dataset